apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 Scheduler
 ==========

-The Airflow scheduler monitors all tasks and DAGs, then triggers the task instances once their dependencies are complete.
-Behind the scenes, the scheduler spins up a subprocess, which monitors and stays in sync with all DAGs in the specified DAG directory.
+The Airflow scheduler monitors all tasks and Dags, then triggers the task instances once their dependencies are complete.
+Behind the scenes, the scheduler spins up a subprocess, which monitors and stays in sync with all Dags in the specified DAG directory.
 Once per minute, by default, the scheduler collects DAG parsing results and checks whether any active tasks can be triggered.

 The Airflow scheduler is designed to run as a persistent service in an